 Disabled pets are incredible.
 In fact, sometimes they pull off tremendous heroic and athletic feats!
-Blind, one-eyed, deaf and three-legged pets can live full happy lives – anyone who has spent time with a disabled dog or cat knows that a disability detracts little from a pet’s ability to give and get lots of love!
+Blind, one-eyed, deaf and three-legged pets can live full happy lives – just spend some time with one and you’ll see how much they can enjoy a wide range of activities and certainly can give just as much love as any pet.
 Puppies and kittens who are born with a disability, or acquire it early in life, have no idea they’re different, and even adult and older pets can most often adapt to disabilities that humans would find hard to manage.
 They simply adapt and frolic on.
 Read on to find out why a disabled dog or cat can make a perfect pet – and see a video of Maty, and AMAZING 3-leg dog!

 Blind Dogs and Cats